Anderson High School, Lerwick: Anderson High School

 In 1970, the educational institute was renamed to the Anderson High School when they made a move to comprehensive education and at this time, there were over 350 pupils in the school.
 The school building was extended and there was a new school block in the back of the institute, a new gym hall and an assembly hall.
 In 1977, another gym hall and three large building blocks were added and so was a science block in 1993 and in 2005, a special needs department was built.
 The original institute building was the school's English department and it contained a school library on the ground floor.

 The high school moved to a new location within Lerwick in late October 2017 after a two years of construction, the school building and a new halls of residence are situated north of the Clickimin Loch.
-The school building is a modern three storey building and can accommodate up to 1000 pupils.
+The school building is a modern four storey building and can accommodate up to 1000 pupils.

 The old school buildings were left abandoned since the pupils moved to the new high school.
 Demolitions for the buildings were due to begin in early 2020 but were delayed because of the coronavirus pandemic and will start demolishing the 1960s and 1970s school blocks from December 2020 to January 2021, there have been discussions on providing new residential areas in the old school grounds with the original institute, two halls of residence which are listed buildings and the science block where they will likely be used for community use.